printablealice/knausj_talon/doc/vim.md

 The current fix for this is to modify the `~/.vimrc` configuration file, so that talon is able to differentiate between vim running in the terminal and the terminal itself.
-For instance I add `VIM` in the `titlestring` and this allows me to set the `vim` talon mode by using `win.title: /VIM/`.
-It also lets me descriminate terminal vs vim mode in terminal talon files by using `not win.title: /VIM/`.
+For instance I add `VIM` in the `titlestring` and this allows me to set the `vim` talon tag by using `win.title: /VIM/`.
+It also lets me descriminate terminal vs vim tags in terminal talon files by using `not win.title: /VIM/`.

 To set your titlestring to include `VIM`, use something like the following: